chus73/KC_Bootcamp/ML/readme.md

 ### Comparative Study between different Machine Learning Algorithms
 The two followed notebook form part of the final exam of Machine learning Bootcamp of KeepCoding.

-- Notebook 1: The first notebook connects different categorical variables and the income of a person. https://nbviewer.jupyter.org/github/chus73/KC_Bootcamp/blob/master/ML/Practica1_v2.ipynb
+- Notebook 1: The first notebook connects different categorical variables in order to predict the income of a person. https://nbviewer.jupyter.org/github/chus73/KC_Bootcamp/blob/master/ML/Practica1_v2.ipynb

 - Notebook 2: The objective of the second notebook is to predict the price of the Diamant from your physical characteristics.